Effective date: 11 July 2018

 Any person may apply for an occasional licence to sell or supply liquor from a temporary bar/s at an event.

-than the licensee.
-Director's Policy - Occasional Liquor Licence
+Further information on the Director's Policy - Occasional Liquor Licence

 Special Facility Licences (Catering)

-on the Director's Policy - Special Facility Licence - Catering.
+Further information on the Director's Policy - Special Facility Licence - Catering

 Factors involved when assessing applications for temporary bars

 Section 33(1) of the Act provides that the licensing authority has the absolute discretion to grant or refuse an application under the Act, on any ground or for any reason that it considers to be in the public interest.

 A key factor when considering an application for a temporary bar is whether the proposal incorporates a genuine event or function.
 Where an event organiser engages a prospective liquor licensee to sell or supply liquor at the event, the sale of liquor

 should be ancillary to the event.